-Regulation is achieved through the issue of a permit from the Environment Agency in England and Wales, Scottish Environment Protection Agency in Scotland (SEPA) and Environment and Heritage Service in Northern Ireland (NIEHS) (referred to as the Agencies in this document), which covers all aspects of the operation of the farm as defined by the installation boundary.
+Regulation is achieved through the issue of a permit from the Environment Agency in Northern Ireland (NIEA), which covers all aspects of the operation of the farm as defined by the installation boundary.
 To gain a permit, operators have to show that they have systematically developed proposals to apply the 'Best Available Techniques' (BAT) and meet other requirements for environmental protection, taking account of relevant local factors.

-The Environment Agency, SEPA and NIEHS have developed a simplified permitting approach for the farming sector, through the development of Standard Farming Installation Rules (References 4, 5 and 6 respectively).
+The Northern Ireland Environment Agency has developed a simplified permitting approach for the farming sector, through the development of Standard Farming Installation Rules and Guidance (Reference 2).
 These rules define BAT for the farming sector.
 Aspects of odour management are integrated throughout the Standard Farming Installation Rules, but in some cases site specific measures will be needed, and these must be identified in an Odour Management Plan.

-The regulation of odour and other factors through IPPC replaces 'statutory nuisance' on permitted installations, through permit conditions regulated by the Agencies.
-Responsibility for investigating complaints passes from the Local Authority (statutory nuisance) to the relevant Agency once a farm has been permitted.
+The regulation of odour and other factors through IPPC replaces 'statutory nuisance' on permitted installations, through permit conditions regulated by the Inspectorate.
+Responsibility for investigating complaints passes from the District Council (statutory nuisance) to the Inspectorate once a farm has been permitted.